ricky-bruner/Pantry-Perfect-Midstone/README.md

 If you need it, [Install npm here](https://www.npmjs.com/get-npm).

-to check if you have it:
+To check if you have it:
 ```
 node -v
 npm -v
 ```
-this will tell you if you have node, and what version (which you need for npm) and the latter will spill the beans on npm for you.
+This will tell you if you have node, and what version (which you need for npm) and the latter will tell you about npm.

 You can also run this in your terminal of choice to install globally:
 ```